Princess Sophie of Greece and Denmark: Family life and adherence to Nazism

 From a financial point of view, the coming to power of Adolf Hitler significantly improved the situation of Christoph and Sophie.
 In 1933, the prince was appointed personal advisor to State Secretary to the Prussian State Ministry Paul Körner.
 Two years later, Göring placed Christoph in charge of the Forschungsamt, an intelligence service responsible for spying on the telecommunications of Nazi Germany.
 Under these conditions, Sophie and her husband left their old apartment for a new one in 1933, before moving into a large red brick villa located in Dahlem in 1936.

-At the same time as these events, Sophie and Christoph's family grew larger with the successive births of Christina (1933–2011), Dorothea (1934–2002), Karl (1937–2022), and Rainer of Hesse (born 1939).
-The birth of their eldest son was also an opportunity for the couple to underline their support for Nazism, since the child received, among his names, that of Adolf, in tribute to the Führer.
+At the same time as these events, Sophie and Christoph's family grew larger with the successive births of Christina (1933–2011), Dorothea (1934–2025), Karl (1937–2022), and Rainer of Hesse (born 1939).
+The birth of their eldest son was also an opportunity for the couple to underline their support for Nazism, since the child received, among his names, that of Adolf, in tribute to the Adolf Hitler.
 Sophie also continued to worry about the fate of her mother Alice, whom she visited several times during the latter's confinement in Kreuzlingen between 1930 and 1933.
 Sophie also happily attended the weddings of her two eldest sisters, Margarita and Theodora, to German princes Gottfried, Prince of Hohenlohe-Langenburg and Berthold, Margrave of Baden in 1931.
 She was also present at the funeral of her sister Cecilie and her family, who were killed in a plane crash in 1937.

 Sophie and Christoph also maintained their ties to their foreign relatives.
 The princess made several visits to the United Kingdom, and also stayed in Italy (1936) and Yugoslavia (1939).
 According to historian Jonathan Petropoulos, their travels were an opportunity for the couple to carry out, for the benefit of the Nazi Germany, a parallel diplomacy with their European cousins, such as Prince Paul of Yugoslavia and his wife Princess Olga of Greece and Denmark.